Hospitality Management Colleges & Schools

 1. Hotel Management

 People seem to be travelling more than ever before.
 And, whether for business or leisure, they always need a place to stay.
 It's why the accommodations industry is so huge.
-According to the Hotel Association of Canada, more than 8,000 hotel properties collectively employ about 287,000 hospitality workers in this country alone.
-And, from 2003 to 2013, their annual revenues grew by over 50 percent to about $16.7 billion
+According to the Hotel Association of Canada, more than 8,000 hotel properties collectively employ over 300,000 hospitality workers in this country alone.

 Plus, by 2030, Canada's accommodations sector is projected to have more than 25,500 unfilled jobs, according to the Tourism Industry Association of Canada.
 Many of those, of course, will be related to management roles.
 All hotels and resorts—and even cruise ships—require people with skills in planning, coordinating, and overseeing their operations in order to ensure terrific experiences for their guests or clients as well as a positive bottom line.

 That's why salaries for hotel or resort managers can go pretty high.
 The Canadian median salary for accommodation service managers is about $55,494.
 However, many people in the field eventually earn much more than that, especially in popular tourist regions.
 For instance, in BC and Alberta, salaries can go as high as $120,000 or more.

 Oftentimes, before people become hospitality managers, they enjoy getting their start in the industry as concierges.
 It's a role that involves assisting hotel guests with everything from spa or dining reservations to local travel to the procurement of tickets for shows, popular attractions, or sporting events.
 A concierge usually takes pride in having a thorough knowledge of the local region, its amenities, and its hot spots so that solid recommendations can be passed along to tourists or business travellers.